"Just the Black Keys" piano book, just in time for the beginning of a new year of music lessons!

 "Once There Was a Humpback Whale" is an early favorite of my students.
 It sounds happy:

 Lyrics in all but one of the songs help with the counting.
 Halloween Monsters demonstrates this well:

-Some of the songs are old-fashioned poems, such as Lewis Carroll's "Jabberwocky".
+And some of the songs are old-fashioned poems, such as Lewis Carroll's "Jabberwocky".

 Jabberwocky has been a great favorite, especially with my home-school students who enjoy memorizing poetry.
 It has an ominous minor sound, which changes to an ebullient major sound every two verses as the player's hands shift position.